SixteenThousand/Phase/README.md

 These features may never be added, but are here for future reference should I find some spare time for them:
-- Allow phase to put date-time-stamps anywhere in the file name, possibly by changing how the TIME_FORMAT variable works.
+- Allow phase to put date-time-stamps anywhere in the file name, possibly by changing how the STAMP_FORMAT variable works.

 ---